vele616/monorepo/packages/jobboard/website/content/jobs/publisher-partnership-manager-cdi-possible-eyeo-mCWzC.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/eyeo"
 companyWebsite: "https://boards.greenhouse.io/eyeo"
-summary: "Eyeo is looking for a publisher partnership manager that has 5 years experience with sales in AdTech or online publishing."
+summary: "Eyeo is looking for a publisher partnership manager that has at least 5 years experience with sales in AdTech or online publishing."
 summaryBackup: "Eyeo is looking for a publisher partnership manager that has experience in: #marketing, #scrum, #content."
-featured: 20
+featured: 9
 ---

 ## Get to know us